surge-dalhousie/discover-python/lists.md

 ```

-The result is what we call a *nested list*, where the appended list is stored as a single list itme — of type `list` — in the original list.
+The result is what we call a *nested list*, where the appended list is stored as a single list item — of type `list` — in the original list.
 This is a consequence of the fact that lists can contain multiple types.

 In this case, what we want is a *flat list*, a single list of floats.